tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 mkdir -p public/static
 ```

-The commands above should create a freshly folder, initiate a package.json file, install 3 packages needed for nextjs, and create 3 folders, pages, components, and public/static, to hold your webpages, reusable components and static resources.
+The commands above should

+- create a freshly folder,
+- initiate a package.json file,
+- install 3 packages needed for nextjs,
+- and create 3 folders:
+    - pages - to hold your webpages,
+    - components - to store reusable components
+    - and public/static - to store static resources, like css, images, and javascript.

 If you take a look within your package.json, you'll notice 3 script commands as shown below